dqops/dqo/docs/reference/yaml/partitioned/column-monthly-partitioned-checks.md

 ___

-## ColumnConsistencyMonthlyPartitionedChecksSpec
+## ColumnStringsMonthlyPartitionedChecksSpec
-Container of consistency data quality partitioned checks on a column level that are checking monthly partitions or rows for each month of data.
+Container of strings data quality partitioned checks on a column level that are checking monthly partitions or rows for each month of data.